paramkhodiyar/KitchenOS/README.md

 # KitchenOS

 KitchenOS is a comprehensive, full-stack Point of Sale (POS) and Kitchen Management System designed for cafes and restaurants.
-It streamlines operations by integrating order taking, kitchen display, inventory management, and analytics into a single, cohesive platform.
+It streamlines operations by integrating order taking, kitchen display, inventory management, and analytics into a single, dynamic platform.

 ## Features